dfactoryplugins/post-views-counter/readme.txt

 = Features include: =

 * Option to select post types for which post views will be counted and displayed.
-* 2 methods of collecting post views data: PHP and Javascript, for greater flexibility
+* 3 methods of collecting post views data: PHP, Javascript or REST API for greater flexibility
 * Possibility to manually set views count for each post
 * Dashboard post views stats widget
 * Capability to query posts according to its views count
+* Custom REST API endpoints
-* Option to set time between counts
+* Option to set counts interval
 * Excluding counts from visitors: bots, logged in users, selected user roles
 * Excluding users by IPs
 * Restricting display by user roles